Here are five ways to explore different types of college campuses:

 - Surf the web.
 While very different from an in-person visit, exploring a college's website can help students narrow down what they like and don't like about different types of colleges.
 Does a small private college with specialized programs suit them, or would they prefer the variety and relative anonymity of a larger public university?
 Does the campus map or photos of buildings seem overwhelming or manageable?
 Does the campus have a park-like setting or is it spread out in an urban area?
 What kind of feelings does the architecture evoke?

 - Take a leisurely walk.
 If you live or travel near a college or university, stop for a stroll through campus.
 You don't need to set up a formal tour to get a feel for how students interact, how buildings are laid out and the modernity of dorm rooms and common spaces.
 If appropriate, walk through the student union and a classroom building to get a peek behind the scenes.
 Stop in the campus bookstore to check out the selection of themed merchandise, and watch for fliers and posters advertising upcoming events.

 - Stay awhile.
 Many college campuses have hosted overnight camps for athletic, academic and special interest programs during summer breaks.
-When camps resume, attending will allow your child to stay in a dorm with other like-minded students, eat in dining centers, use the campus facilities and explore the surrounding community.
+Attending will allow your child to stay in a dorm with other like-minded students, eat in dining centers, use the campus facilities and explore the surrounding community.

 Once your student has established some likes and dislikes, you can use these five tips for working together as a family to refine possibilities.